 Int.
 This operation could fail if the Character is not a digit.

-We can represent this error a data type:
+We can represent this error as a data type:

 data ParseDigitError = NotADigit Char deriving Show